sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/agent.md

 ### Get service status

-To see the status of the agent service using a service manager:
+To view the status of the agent service using a service manager:

 {{< platformBlock "Linux" >}}